wcjohnson/lightscript-minimal-node/README.md

 ## Compiling with Babel

 Use `npm run build:plain` to perform non-bundled builds with Babel instead of Rollup.
+You can also change the standard `build` script to call `build:plain` instead of `build:rollup`.

 Please note that code coverage is not supported with plain builds at this time.